Walktober Step Challenge

-Marchathon is a fun team Step Challenge that takes place in March each year.
+Walktober is a fun team Step Challenge that takes place in October each year.
 It is open to staff and students of workplaces and third level campuses that are partners of the Smarter Travel programme.

-Check below to see if your workplace/campus is participating in Marchathon.
-Once your organization has registered to participate, staff and students can then get together to form teams of 3-6 people.
+Check below to see if your workplace/campus is participating in Walktober.
+Once your organisation has registered to participate, staff and students can then get together to form teams of 3-6 people.

 A Team Name is chosen and a Team Captain is nominated.
 Each participant needs to have a working email address and have a registered and verified Active Travel Logger account.
 The Team Captain will be the main point of contact for a team and will set up the team on the Active Travel Logger website.